 This is because Japanese is a prominent and widely taught language globally.
 Thus, locating books, apps, books, and online study materials in the language is simple.

-You can also find any Japanese songs, anime, flicks, TV shows, etc., with English subtitles may be found on YouTube.
-Plus, many other online streaming channels and websites have plenty of Japanese content.
+You can also find Japanese songs, anime, flicks, TV shows, etc., with English subtitles on YouTube.
+Many other online streaming channels and websites have plenty of Japanese content.

 Is Japanese more challenging than other languages?